 Figure 8-7 The fine structure of a presynaptic terminal.
 This electron micrograph shows a synapse in the cerebellum.
 The large dark structures are mitochondria.
 The many small round bodies are vesicles that contain neurotransmitter.
 The fuzzy dark thickenings along the presynaptic membrane (arrows) are the active zones, specialized areas that are thought to be docking and release sites for synaptic vesicles.
 The synaptic cleft is the space just outside the presynaptic terminal separating the pre- and postsynaptic cell membranes.
-(Reproduced, with
+(Reproduced, with permission, from J. E. Heuser and T. S. Reese.)

-Presynaptic Structures at a Conventional and a Photoreceptor Ribbon Synapse At conventional synapses (A) the right staining conditions can reveal
+Presynaptic Structures at a Conventional and a Photoreceptor Ribbon Synapse